Anne Rice, who breathed new life into vampires, dies at 80

 “Let me suggest one reason why the books found a mass audience.
 They were written by someone whose auditory and visual experiences shaped the prose,” Rice wrote in her memoir.
 “I am a terrible reader.
 But my mind is filled with these auditory and visual lessons and, powered by them, I can write about five times faster than I can read.”

-Rice’s longtime editor, Victoria Wilson, recalled her as “a fierce storyteller who wrote large, lived quietly, and imagined worlds on a grand scale.”
+Rice’s longtime editor, Victoria Wilson, recalled her as “a fierce storyteller who wrote largely, lived quietly, and imagined worlds on a grand scale.”

 “She summoned the feelings of an age long before we knew what they were,” Wilson said in a statement.
 “As a writer, she was decades ahead of her time.”